Madrid: Etymology

+Nicknames for Madrid include the plural Los Madriles and La Villa y Corte (lit. 'the town and court').

 History

-The site of modern-day Madrid has been occupied since prehistoric times, and there are archaeological remains of the Celtic Carpetani settlement, Roman villas, a Visigoth basilica near the church of Santa María de la Almudena and three Visigoth necropoleis near Casa de Campo, Tetuán and Vicálvaro.
+The site of modern-day Madrid has been occupied since prehistoric times.
+There are archaeological remains of the Celtic Carpetani settlement, Roman villas, a Visigoth basilica near the church of Santa María de la Almudena and three Visigoth necropolises near Casa de Campo, Tetuán and Vicálvaro.